Skip navigation.

 for as long as he can avoid taking himself too seriously.

-Looking Up: Wonders of the Night Sky features four songs by David Bass
+Looking Up: Wonders of the Night Sky features four songs from the final scene of Space Opera by David Bass